tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Dr Sing Kong Yuen, BVMS (Glasgow), MRCVS

-"The owner's previous male cat had the same problem of dysuria (difficulty in passing urine)," I said as I presented a 3-year-old male cat to the Senior Veterinarian, Dr Foo for radiography which is an X-ray of the bladder and kidneys.
+"The owner's previous male cat had the same problem of dysuria (difficulty in passing urine)," I said as I presented a 3-year-old male cat to the Senior Veterinarian, Dr Foo for radiography of the kidneys and bladder.
 "He died a few weeks later."

 I elaborated, "The owner did say that she had left the post-operative care of her first case to her mother as she was overseas.
 The cat would not take the medication and her mother had not consulted any veterinarian.
 The cat then died.
 Probably due to urinary bladder rupture and or kidney failure."